Fast speeds at peak performance

 If you are looking for a fast, simple, and very easy to use VPN, you can sign up for SaferVPN here.
 On the other hand, if you prefer having additional information and control over server choices, security features, and more, there are other options out there.

 Not sure if SaferVPN is write for you?
 Don’t forget to check out our reviews of ExpressVPN, NordVPN, IPVanish, and PureVPN.
-We’ll also be bringing you even more quick review looks at some of the best VPNs in the weeks and months to come.
+We’ll also be bringing you even more quick review looks at some of the best VPN services in the weeks and months to come.
+Looking to learn even more about VPNs?
+Check out our VPN guide, as well as take a look at some of the best VPN apps.

 Like what you see?
 Sign up now!
 Remember, Android Authority readers can get 3 years of service for $89.99, equivalent to paying $2.50 a month.